Ribosome-rbx/TrajDeblur-NeRF/README.md

 # TrajDeblur NeRF for ETHZ 3DVison project
 [Report](link) | [Video](https://youtube.com/playlist?list=PLUffCQyBEYtbOQg4-66ZrcuNmsX0OXVKv)
+Modified on Deblur NeRF, to use Hololen captured dataset and replaced view embedding with trajectory information.
 ![](https://github.com/Ribosome-rbx/TrajDeblur-NeRF/blob/main/resource/deblur_pipeline.png)

 ## Experimental Results:
-In `resource`, you can find a demo showing the reconstruction of AnnaRoom by Deblur NeRF.
-More output images and saved models of our experiments can be found [here](https://drive.google.com/drive/folders/1QVC7wxyLZeEcIck142Z531eHLeQANbt5?usp=drive_link).
+In `./resource`, you can find a demo showing the reconstruction of AnnaRoom by Deblur NeRF.
+See [this](https://drive.google.com/drive/folders/1QVC7wxyLZeEcIck142Z531eHLeQANbt5?usp=drive_link) for More output images and saved models of our experiments.

 Illustration of each folder:

 ./TestScenes --Trained on poster, bookshelf, and whole room scenes